andycroll/andycroll.com/_posts/2019/2019-04-28-be-aware-of-nil-values-when-using-where-not.md

 ## Why not?

 In some cases this isn’t the logic you want.
 So in that case...
 I guess, don’t use it? :-)

+### Thanks

+Thanks to Youri van der Lans for pointing out the alternative array-based syntax.